Rainymy/volumize/tracker.md

 ## Priority

-- [ ] Tauri uses tokio under the hood.
-    - Check if need to use tokio package directly or indirectly via tauri runtime tokio.
 - [ ] Add system tray
     - [ ] system tray icon and menu
     - [ ] minimize to tray functionality